C0dedSurvivor/TRPG/README.md

 Move - WASD <br />
 Interact with object in world - R <br />
 Enter/Leave/Navigate pause menu - Escape <br />
-Zoom camera in or out in map - Control + scroll wheel
+Zoom camera in or out in map - Control + scroll wheel <br />
+Speed up/continue text box - Enter

 ## Known bugs:
 * Leaving the window then coming back to it makes some UI textures no longer display